EMSL-MSC/knife-ovirt/README.md

 The plugin provides

 ### `knife ovirt server list (options)`
-List the Virtual Machines that are defined on the OVirt System.
+List the Virtual Machines that are defined on the oVirt System.

 ### `knife ovirt server create (options)`
-Create a new server in the OVirt cluster based off an existing template.
+Create a new server in the oVirt cluster based off an existing template.
 One of `--ovirt-template-name` or `--ovirt-template` is required.

  * `--ovirt-template <id>` specify a template ID to clone the new VM from

- * `--ovirt-tmeplate-name <name>` specify the name of a template to clone the new VM from
+ * `--ovirt-template-name <name>` specify the name of a template to clone the new VM from

- * `--ovirt-volumes <list of hashes>` specify the volumes to create or attach to the new vm. for example to create a new volume and attach an existing one:
+ * `--ovirt-volumes <list of hashes>` specify the volumes to create or attach to the new VM. for example to create a new volume and attach an existing one:
  ```ruby
  knife[:ovirt_volumes] = [
    {